smiakchilo/aem-crash-course/lessons/2.7/part2.md

 ## Data manipulations in AEM Components

-### How Components are, is defined by the data architecture
+### How Components are designed, is defined by the data architecture

 We have many times mentioned that AEM components closely interact with Java Content Repository (JCR).
 So do AEM services.
 They read JCR nodes: either one by one, or as node trees.
 Besides, they create, modify and delete nodes.